stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

         sumDigits [2,12,4,14,6,8] `shouldBe` 28
 ```

-Let's modify the `sumDigits` implementation to match the new requirements
+Can you modify the `sumDigits` implementation to match the new
-once more.
+requirements?

 ### QuickCheck
-[QuickCheck][quickcheck] is a Haskell library that allows testing for properties
+[QuickCheck][quickcheck] is a Haskell library that allows testing properties
 rather than expectations.
 This means that if you have some piece of code
 which must hold on a property that should always be true, you can use
 QuickCheck to feed that property, with as much arbitrary inputs